abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 in the interface of `Canvas.Group`.
 With header files, this is not possible.
-When you include a header file, you implicitly get all the declarations that are indirectly included, which can be confusing if you change an include in and included header: Code which previously compiled suddenly may stop compiling.
+When you include a header file, you implicitly get all the declarations that are indirectly included, which can be confusing if you change an include in an included header: Code which previously compiled suddenly may stop compiling.
 Modules provide a barrier for that.
 Users of a module have to explicitly import what they need.
 There is no automatic implicit import of additional things.